 About Ferry Service Between Richmond and the San Francisco Ferry Building

-San Francisco Bay Ferry will begin service between Richmond and the San Francisco Ferry Building in January 2019.
-Below you will find some helpful information about the service, and we'll continue to add more details as we get closer to launch.
+San Francisco Bay Ferry will begin service between Richmond and the San Francisco Ferry Building on January 10, 2019.
+Below you will find some helpful information about the service.
 We're looking forward to seeing you on board!

 - How much will it cost?
 The adult cash fare will be $9, while Clipper Card users will receive a discounted adult fare of $6.75.
 The disabled, youth (5-18 years) and senior (65+) rate is $4.50.
 Click here for fare details.

 - What will the ferry schedule be?
-Preview the Richmond schedule here.
-(Note: the schedule was edited in September 2018.)
+See the Richmond schedule here.
 We are planning four runs from Richmond to San Francisco during morning commute hours and four runs from San Francisco to Richmond in the evening commute hours, with limited reverse commute service as well.
 Boats depart at the scheduled time.
 Boarding is first come, first served.
 Please arrive at the terminal and be ready to board at least five minutes prior to departure.

 - How long is the ride?
 Transit time between Richmond and San Francisco is approximately 35 minutes.